 Post-Conviction Proceedings Under 28 U.S.C. § 2254 for Pennsylvania Criminal Convictions

 If you were convicted in Pennsylvania and are serving a sentence, this is probably your last chance for relief.
-It is a limited opportunity for a federal judge to review your conviction for errors of a federal constitutional magnitude and time is of the essence if you wish to hire a seasoned Philadelphia criminal defense lawyer.
+It is a limited opportunity for a federal judge to review your conviction for errors of a federal constitutional magnitude and time is of the essence if you wish to hire a seasoned Philadelphia criminal lawyer.

 The time limit in which to file a section 2254 motion is limited.
 It must be filed within one year of the state conviction becoming final.
 This can be a difficult time to calculate because some periods, like when a PCRA petition is pending, do not count toward the one-year limit.
 The PCRA petition must, however, be “properly filed.”
 That term can be complex.
 It is enough to say that a criminal defendant should not wait to get a federal post-conviction proceeding started.
 Waiting too long can result in the loss of the opportunity.